Global International Credit : Discloseable Transaction – Provision of Financial Assistance

 DISCLOSEABLE TRANSACTION PROVISION OF FINANCIAL ASSISTANCE

+Reference is made to the announcement of the Company dated 18 December 2017 in relation to the entering into of the Previous Loan Agreements.

-The Board is pleased to announce that on 27 December 2018, GICL, as lender, entered into Loan Agreement O with Customer B and Loan Agreement P with Customer A, each as borrower, pursuant to which, GICL has agreed to grant two secured loans in the amount of HK$9,000,000 and HK$2,600,000, respectively, for a term of 12 months.
+The Board is pleased to announce that on 31 December 2018, GICL, as lender, entered into Fourth Supplemental Loan Agreement A and Fourth Supplemental Loan Agreement B with Customer A and Customer B respectively, as borrowers, pursuant to which, GICL has agreed to extend the term under Third Supplemental Loan Agreement A and Third Supplemental Loan Agreement B, which were entered into on 15 December 2017 for 12 months.

-Prior to the entering into of Loan Agreement O and Loan Agreement P, GICL, as lender, has entered into the Previous Loan Agreements for the grant of fourteen secured loans in an aggregate outstanding original principal amount of HK$35,830,000 to the Customers.

 LISTING RULES IMPLICATIONS

-As each of the Customers is associated with each other (details of their relationship are set out in the section headed "Information on the Customers" in this announcement), the grant of the New Loans and the Previous Loans requires aggregation under Rule 14.22 of the Listing Rules.
-As the applicable percentage ratios in respect of the New Loans and the Previous Loans in aggregate exceed 5% but are less than 25% under Rule 14.07 of the Listing Rules, the grant of the New Loans and the Previous Loans constitutes a discloseable transaction for the Company under Chapter 14 of the Listing Rules.
+As Customer B is the ultimate beneficial owner of Customer A, the grant of the New Loans requires aggregation under Rule 14.22 of the Listing Rules.
+As the applicable percentage ratios in respect of the New Loans granted to the Customers under Rule 14.07 of the Listing Rules exceed 5% but are less than 25%, the grant of the New Loans constitutes a discloseable transaction for the Company under Chapter 14 of the Listing Rules.

+Reference is made to the announcement of the Company dated 18 December 2017 in relation to the entering into of the Previous Loan Agreements.

-The Board is pleased to announce that on 27 December 2018, GICL, as lender, entered into Loan Agreement O with Customer B and Loan Agreement P with Customer A, each as borrower, pursuant to which, GICL has agreed to grant two secured loans in the amount of HK$9,000,000 and HK$2,600,000, respectively, for a term of 12 months, details of which are as follows:
+The Board is pleased to announce that on 31 December 2018, GICL, as lender, entered into Fourth Supplemental Loan Agreement A and Fourth Supplemental Loan Agreement B with Customer A and Customer B respectively, as borrowers, pursuant to which, GICL has agreed to extend the term under Third Supplemental Loan Agreement A and Third Supplemental Loan Agreement B, which were entered into on 15 December 2017 for 12 months.

 |